Henry Huttleston Rogers: Mark Twain

 some articles that was laying around...two books, Mr. Rogers' brown slippers, and a ham.
 I thought it was one of ourn.
 It looked like one we used to have, but it shan't occur again, and don't you worry.
 He will temper the wind to the shorn lamb, and I will send some of the things back if there is some that won't keep.
 Yores in Jesus, S.L.C.

 Rogers responded on October 31, 1906, with the following:

 Before I forget it, let me remind you that I shall want the trunk and the things you took away from my house as soon as possible.
 I learn that instead of taking old things, you took my best.
 Mrs. Rogers is at the White Mountains.
 I am going to Fairhaven this afternoon.
 I hope you will not be there.
 By the way, I have been using a pair of your gloves in the Mountains, and they don't seem to be much of an attraction.

 In April 1907, they traveled together on the Kanawha to the Jamestown Exposition in celebration of the 300th anniversary of the founding of the Jamestown Colony.
 Twain returned to Norfolk, Virginia with Rogers in April 1909, and was the guest speaker at the dedication dinner held for the newly completed Virginian Railway, a "Mountains to Sea" engineering marvel of the day.
 The construction of the new railroad had been solely financed by industrialist Rogers.

 Helen Keller's education

 In May 1896, at the home in New York City of editor-essayist Laurence Hutton, Rogers and Mark Twain first saw Helen Keller, then sixteen years old.
 Although she had been made blind and deaf by illness as a young child, she had been reached by her teacher-companion, Anne Sullivan.
 When she was 20, Keller passed with distinction the entrance examination to Radcliffe College.
 Twain praised "this marvelous child" and hoped that Helen would not be forced to retire from her studies because of poverty.
-He urged the Rogers' to aid Keller and to solicit other Standard Oil chiefs to help her.
+He urged the Rogerses to aid Keller and to solicit other Standard Oil chiefs to help her.
 Rogers helped pay for her education at Radcliffe and arranged a monthly stipend.

 Keller dedicated her book, The World I Live In, "To Henry H. Rogers, my Dear Friend of Many Years."
-On the fly leaf of Rogers' copy, she wrote:
+On the fly leaf of Rogers's copy, she wrote: